idamantium/uncommonplaces-jekyll/faq.md

 ###Whatever happened to your experience design practice Sextantworks?

 [Sextantworks](http://sextant.works/) closed down in mid-2016 after four busy, successful years.
 It was a wild ride.
-The highs were as high as the lows were low, and I grew a lot through the process.
+The road was as thrilling as it was bumpy, and I grew a lot through the process.
 Eventually the interests of me and me co-founder N.D.
 Austin diverged, so we disbanded.
 Through it all, we assembled a dedicated, unconventional team.
 I can only dream of working with such an inspiring group of oddball creatives again in the future.

 Many of you have expressed disappointment at Sextantworks closing down.
 Thank you for the love and appreciation.
 While it was sad to close up shop, I am deeply gratified applying everything I learned to broader endeavors with an eye toward sustained impact.